sguox002/leetcode/leetcode-all.md

 - postorder to get the two results: longest increasing, longest decreasing sequence {inc,dec}, longest=max(longest,inc+dec-1);
 - preorder: need parent information.
 ->>
-<<-558	Logical OR of Two Binary Grids Represented as Quad-Trees    		45.1%	Medium
-quad tree with 4 children: topleft,topright,bottLeft,bottRight, val,isLeaf.
-given two quad trees representing two binary matrices, return a quad tree representing the bit OR of the two quad trees. quad tree is often used for geoinfo system.
-It is used to get adaptive resolution for a grid cell. if cell is leaf node, then subcell will all be 1 (if we divide into smaller cells)
-- case 1: q1 or q2 is leaf: with all 1, then the q1 or q2 will get a all 1 cell (subcell is merged), with all 0, then use the other node.
-- case 2: q1 and q2 are both non-leaf nodes: recursive do it. return a leaf node or non-leaf node.
-->>

 <<-563	Binary Tree Tilt    		52.2%	Easy